manheim/terraform-pipeline/docs/ValidateFormatPlugin.md

         .build()
 ```

-Additonal options are available, to search directories recusively, and to display diffs.
+Additional options are available, to search directories recursively, and to display diffs.

 ```
 // Jenkinsfile